Sewer Line RepairSewer Line Services in Woodstock & Metro Atlanta, GA

 7. Foundation Cracks, Sinkholes, and Settlements

-Extreme cases of sewer pipe deterioration include foundation settlement, cracks on slabs, and sinkholes.
-If the main pipe under the slabs develops an opening, which goes untreated for a long time, it’ll form building sediments in your home, or crack along the foundation.
+Extreme cases of sewer pipe bursting or deterioration include foundation settlement, cracks on slabs, and sinkholes.
+If the main pipe under the slabs develops an opening, which goes untreated for a long time, it’ll cause slab leak problems and form building sediments in your home, or crack along the foundation.
 To avoid this, call your local plumbing company, and get to know what to do next.

 Should I Leave My Home For a Sewer Line Break